Campbell vs Oak Springs Elementary: D vs F in East Austin

 • You plan to use private school or charter options for K through 5

 If school performance is in your top three priorities, Campbell is the clear pick between these two.
-A D is better than an F, and you save $100K at the median.
+A D is better than an F, the campus is not on the closure list, and the zip-level median is roughly $85K lower.
 But East Austin real estate decisions are rarely just about the school.
 The location premium in the Oak Springs zone exists for a reason, and some buyers are willing to pay it.

 Frequently Asked Questions